Indian National Congress: Social affairs

 The Congress party emphasises social equality, freedom, secularism, and equal opportunity.
 Its political position is generally considered to be in the centre.
 Historically, the party has represented farmers, labourers, and Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA).
 The MGNREGA was initiated with the objective of "enhancing livelihood security in rural areas by providing at least 100 days of guaranteed wage employment in a financial year, to every household whose adult members volunteer to do unskilled manual work."
 Another aim of MGNREGA is to create durable assets (such as roads, canals, ponds, and wells).

 The Congress has positioned itself as both pro-Hindu and protector of the minorities.
 The party supports Mahatma Gandhi's doctrine of Sarva Dharma Sama Bhava, collectively termed by its party members as secularism.
-Former Chief Minister of Punjab and senior Congress member Amarinder Singh said, "India belongs to all religions, which is its strength, and the Congress would not allow anyone to destroy its cherished secular values."
 On 9 November 1989, Rajiv Gandhi had allowed Shilanyas (foundation stone-laying ceremony) adjacent to the then disputed Ram Janmabhoomi site.
 Subsequently, his government faced heavy criticism over the passing of The Muslim Women (Protection of Rights on Divorce) Act 1986, which nullified the Supreme Court's judgment in the Shah Bano case.
+The SC/ST Act was also enacted in 1989 during the Rajiv Gandhi-led Congress government, with the objective of preventing atrocities against members of the Scheduled Castes and Scheduled Tribes and providing special legal safeguards for affected communities.
 The 1984 violence damaged the Congress's party moral argument over secularism.
 The BJP questioned the Congress party's moral authority in questioning it about the 2002 Gujarat riots.
 The Congress has distanced itself from Hindutva ideology, though the party has softened its stance after defeat in the 2014 and 2019 general elections.

 Under Narsimha Rao's premiership, the Panchayati Raj and Municipal Government got constitutional status.
 With the enactment of the 73rd and 74th amendments to the constitution, a new chapter, Part- IX (Panchayats) and Part IX-A (Municipalities) added to the constitution.
 States have been given the flexibility to take into consideration their geographical, politico-administrative, and other consideration while adopting the Panchayati-raj system.
 In both panchayats and municipal bodies, in an attempt to ensure that there is inclusiveness in local self-government, reservations for SC/ST and women were implemented.